gradle/gradle/design-docs/precompiled-headers.md

 headerFile will be interpreted as in project.files().

-Add a method to NativeBinarySpecInternal to track precompiled header source sets and the mapping to their "consuming" source sets.
+Add a PreCompiledHeaderExportingSourceSetInternal interface to track the relationship between precompiled header source sets and "consuming" source sets.

+    public interface PreCompiledHeaderExportingSourceSetInternal extends HeaderExportingSourceSet {
+        boolean isPreCompiledHeader();
+        void setIsPreCompiledHeader(boolean isPreCompiledHeader);
+        DependentSourceSet getConsumingSourceSet();
+        void setConsumingSourceSet(DependentSourceSet dependentSourceSet);
+    }

+Add a method to NativeBinarySpecInternal to track the mapping between "consuming" source sets and precompiled header object outputs.

     public interface NativeBinarySpecInternal extends NativeBinarySpec, BinarySpecInternal {
-        Map<LanguageSourceSet, DependentSourceSet> getPrecompiledHeaderMappings();
+        Map<DependentSourceSet, FileCollection> getPrecompiledHeaderObjectMappings();
     }

-Add a method to NativeDependencySet to specify a precompiled header dependency.

-    public interface NativeDependencySet {
-        FileCollection getPreCompiledHeader();
-    }

-Then, for every source set that defines a precompiled header, we generate a source set and set it on the "consuming" source set.
+Then, for every source set that defines a precompiled header, we generate a source set and link it to the "consuming" source set.
-When we are configuring the compile task for the PCH source set, we create a NativeDependencySet on the consuming source set that returns a buildable file collection for getPreCompiledHeader().
-This would get set on the consuming source set via DependentSourceSet.lib().
+When we are configuring the compile task for the PCH source set, set the mapping between the consuming source set and the output of the
+PCH compile task.

 We potentially have to produce different compiler arguments when compiling a precompiled header (MSVC), so we need to specify on the compiletask that it is compiling a PCH instead of a "normal" source.
 So, in NativeCompileSpec: